 Developed by Al Lowe in 1982 and published by Sierra On-Line in 1983, Bop-A-Bet is a educational computer game, which teaches letter recognition and alphabetisation.
 Unlike many Sierra titles from that period, which were developed for a multiple array of system architectures, Bop-A-Bet were only released for the Apple II platform and I think this was Al and Sunnyside Soft’s second game – the first one being Dragon’s Tale.

--The four names are all on the cover in the lower left corner.
+-The four names are all on the cover in the lower left-hand corner of the cover.

 Sunnyside Soft developed three Apple II titles, Dragon’s Keep, Troll’s Tale and Bop-A-Bet.
 Ken and Roberta Williams of Sierra On-Line liked the games and how they looked and got the rights to publish them in 1983.